Shannon-Goddard/mission-mischief/README.md

 📱 3 Social Platforms Integrated
 ⚡ Daily Lambda Executions at 3AM PST
 🔍 Real-time Fraud Detection
+⚡ S3 Static Files for Instant Loading
+🚀 Scalable to 1000s of Concurrent Users
+💰 Pennies in S3 Costs vs Dollars in Lambda
 ```

 ## 🛠️ The Development Journey